In 1980, the United States had 10 major airlines. Today, we have only four (United, American, Delta, Southwest).

 Although St. Patrick’s Day is over, Americans and Europeans alike could continue to get lucky with Irelands low-cost airline Ryanair.
-Strictly Europeans currently, Ryanair announced plans to extend their service into the United States

-If you are a frequent flyer or just someone who watches the news, there is a good chance you have been affected by the recent winter storms.
 American Airlines have received some bad publicity over the past couple weeks with how they have dealt with the winter storms.

 Beginning August 9, Southwest will launch service to Boston, Charlotte, Detroit, Omaha, Philadelphia, Pittsburgh, Raleigh/Durham and Salt Lake City.